 3D animation adds depth to what is being created.
 Parts of a 3D character that aren’t visible in the animation still exist even if they’re not seen at that moment, whereas in 2D animation the only things that exist are what is visible at that moment, there’s no hidden depth.

 One of the real strengths of 3D animation is that it can be used to create realistic environments and visuals.
 The added depth allows for believable textures, lighting and objects to be created.
 This makes it perfect for showcasing complex technical products in industries such as engineering and renewable energy.

 Stop motion is an older animation technique that has stood the test of time and remains widely used to this day.
 The objects that you are animating are photographed and then between every photographed frame, they are physically moved into their new position.
 This is repeated time and time again till there are enough photographed frames that when viewed quickly it creates the effect of motion.

 There are many different mediums this style of animation can be created with.
-The Wallace and Gromit films being a prime example of stop motion animation being created using plasticine (the technique known as claymation).
+The Wallace and Gromit films are a prime example of stop motion animation are created using plasticine (the technique known as claymation).

 Motion graphics combine typography and simple graphics to create an easy to follow video where your message will be put across clearly and concisely.

-Unlike most other forms of animation the style shys away from characters and a narrative arc.
+Unlike most other forms of animation, the style shies away from characters and narrative arc.
 This works well with businesses whose brand identity doesn’t compliment the use of characters in a video.
 For the same reason, motion graphics as a style favours explainer videos and promotional videos thanks to its lack of visual distraction and ability to clearly convey messages.

 Many people are already familiar with whiteboard animations thanks to their popularity on YoutTube.
 It’s a simple concept where hand-drawn illustrations with movement create a visually engaging method of walking the viewer through and explaining a subject with the use of visual cues.